Find 8+ easy Halloween dessert recipes to celebrate this spooky season!

 Halloween Chocolate Bark – Boo Bark!

 I created an easy new dessert this Halloween season.
-Scroll down below for the simple chocolate bark recipe– I call it BOO BARK! 😉 Decorate with your favorite festive candies.
+Scroll down below for the simple chocolate bark recipe– I call it BOO BARK!
+You just need some quality baking chocolate and your favorite festive candies.
+The proper chocolate is imperative– do not use chocolate chips.
+(Save those for chocolate chip cookies or even pumpkin chocolate chip cookies!)
+Then let your creative side run wild with the candy.
 The eyeballs are hilariously cute!

 Pumpkin Spice Puppy Chow